akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 Full screen resolve draws a full screen quad with a shader and material.
 This is an item list for fitting in the scene layout, but doesn't draw any instances within the scene graph.
 It contains the following members:

+* `viewFilter`: name of the filter for what views to process.
+All views will be processed if unset.
 * `shader`: the name of the shader to draw with.
 * `material`: the name of the material to draw with.
 * `dynamicRenderStates`: dynamic render states to apply when drawing.
 This may be ommitted if no dynamic render states are used.
 This is expected to contain any of the following members: